NebeyouMusie/End-To-End-Advanced-RAG-Project-using-Open-Source-LLM-Models-And-Groq-Inferencing/README.md

 ![Groq for RAG Image](./images/chatbot-image.png)

 ## DEMO
- - You can check the project live [here](https://8510-01hwj8ynshjz7spkr595x77ec2.cloudspaces.litng.ai/)
+ - You can try the project live [here](https://8510-01hwj8ynshjz7spkr595x77ec2.cloudspaces.litng.ai/)

 ## Description
 - This project showcase the implementation of an advanced RAG system that uses groq as an llm to retrieve information about langsmith.